 - a.
 Yes.
-You must submit written documentation to the LEA staff revoking consent for Early Intervention and related services: - b.
-When you revoke consent for Early Intervention and related services, the LEA must provide you with Prior Written Notice; - c.
-Early Intervention and related services cannot cease until the LEA provides you with Prior Written Notice; - d.
+You must submit written documentation to the LEA staff revoking consent for special education and related services; - b.
+When you revoke consent for special education and related services, the LEA must provide you with Prior Written Notice; - c.
+Special education and related services cannot cease until the LEA provides you with Prior Written Notice; - d.
 Prior notice is defined as ten calendar days; - e.
-LEA staff cannot use mediation or due process to override your revocation of consent;

-- f.
-The LEA will not be considered in violation of the requirement to make FAPE available to the child because of the failure to provide the child with further Early Intervention and related services; - g.
-The LEA is not required to amend the child's educational records to remove any references to the child's receipt of Early Intervention and related services because of the revocation of consent.
+LEA staff cannot use mediation or due process to override your revocation of consent; - f.
+The LEA will not be considered in violation of the requirement to make FAPE available to the child because of the failure to provide the child with further special education and related services; - g.
+The LEA is not required to amend the child's educational records to remove any references to the child's receipt of special education and related services because of the revocation of consent. - h.
+The LEA is not required to convene an IEP team meeting or develop and IEP for the child for further provision of special education and related services.